rudineirk/pismo-challenge/README.md

 make test-coverage
 ```

+You can also view the coverage report [on this link](http://rudineirk.github.io/pismo-challenge/coverage/)

 ## Improvements for this project 📈

 To run this project in production, there are some things that could be implemented before to ensure it runs smoothly: